 — Bathsheba Grossman

 What's the impact of all this?
 More than one might expect.
 My work has appeared in the New York Times, the London Times and Der Spiegel, as well as Wired, Discover and Make magazines.
 One of my lamps was in TIME Magazine's 100 most influential designs of 2007.
 My sculptures have appeared in two hit TV shows, Second Life, and a Japanese videogame commercial.
 John Conway and Douglas Hofstadter used pictures of them in recent books.
 They've been shown in Italy, Korea, New York and Cleveland.
-An irony-free Wikipedia entry for me was started in 2004.
-And this site moves enough art to keep me out of the workforce, which isn't bad considering I wrote the whole thing by hand, with web skills that are pure 1996.
+An irony-free Wikipedia entry was started in 2004.
+And this site moves enough art to keep me out of the productive workforce, which isn't bad considering I wrote the whole thing by hand.

 On the supply side, I've been influential in popularizing direct-metal printing as an art medium.
 My work has inspired many artists, both mathematical and the other kind, to experiment with the technology, and some are prolific in it.
 The commercial viability of this work has encouraged 3D printing suppliers and developers to consider art and design applications as a strong market that is worth developing.

 The upshot is that I've become known in geek culture and in the 3D printing industry.
 I haven't made much inroad into the traditional art world, but then showing in galleries is not a focus for me.
-I made a conscious decision many years ago to work directly for the viewer – you – rather than try to get the attention of cultural gatekeepers.
-The logical outcome of this decision was that only a small group of mathematicians and enthusiasts would ever take an interest.
-It's been a huge surprise, and a testament to the love of math and geometry that's out there, that it didn't turn out that way.
+I made a conscious decision many years ago to work for the viewer – you – rather than try to get the attention of cultural gatekeepers.
+The logical outcome of this decision was that only a small group of enthusiasts would ever take an interest.
+It's been a huge surprise that it didn't turn out that way.

 Thank you for letting me have this job.